scottoffen/fluenthttpclient/README.md

 };
 ```

-This default can be overridden or modified via the `FluentHttpClientSettings.DefaultJsonSerializerOptions` property.
+This default can be overridden or modified via the `FluentHttpClient.DefaultJsonSerializerOptions` property.